mosdef-hub/gmso/docs/contributing.rst

 ****************************
 All public-facing functions should have docstrings using the numpy style.
 This includes concise paragraph-style description of what the class or function does, relevant limitations and known issues, and descriptions of arguments.
 Internal functions can have simple one-liner docstrings.
+Additionally, check if your addition requires a new entry to the documentation (e.g., adding a new potential template.).
+If so, make the proper changes in `gmso.docs` as part of your pull-request.

 Tests